-Trains from Trieste Airport
+Trains to and from Trieste Airport (TRS)

 Trieste Airport is also known as Ronchi dei Legionari Airport, or Friuli Venezia Giulia Airport, due to its location nearby Ronchi dei Legionari and in the area of Venezia Giulia.
 It is situated approximately 21 miles from Trieste, which is the capital city of the region and also the largest city in Venezia Giulia, in north-eastern Italy.
 The airport handles around one million passengers per year, serving a catchment area of about five million people, and is considered to be an important international gateway leading to this part of Italy.
 Although the airport is directly connected to many other areas by bus, there is no actual train station on the airport site.
 However, bus services do travel to nearby train stations in Trieste.